wstlabs/animal-husbandry-perl6/README.md

 ### Performance ###

 Not so hot!
 In the 2-player case (playing against itself) it's rather poor in fact -- I don't know what the median termination time T is, but it seems to be perhaps above 150 rounds.
-Things are a bit better in the 3-player case, with a median T around 90 rounds; I haven't yet done any metrics on contests with 4 or more players.
+Things are a bit better in the 3-player case, with a median T around 80 rounds; I haven't yet done any metrics on contests with 4 or more players.

 Oh, and the simulation is also quite slow, but mostly because Rakudo is still quite slow.
 Even so, most of the latency apparently happens at startup.
 And inasmuch as the search algorithms sometimes involve rather expensive operations (e.g. inflating lists of KeyBags from lists of strings), this doesn't seem to add much to the overall running time.
+But expect something like 2-5 minutes for each contest, depending on the number of players, how hungry the wolves and foxes are, etc.

 ### Details ###